ylorenzana/blog/src/pages/2018-07-10-nodejs-api-auth-tutorial-pt-1/index.md

 **In This Tutorial (Part 1)**: We will cover user registration and login.
 This includes the setup of our Node.js server, the creation of the User model for our database, and the routes to handle registration and login.

-**In [Part 2]()**: We will cover sessions.
-This includes the creation of the Session model for our database, the token generation to represent sessions, changes to our users route to use the sessions, and implement new protected routes to showcase single sign on.
+**In [Part 2](/nodejs-api-authentication-tutorial-pt-2/)**: We will cover sessions.
+This includes the creation of the Session model for our database, the token generation to represent sessions, changes to our users route to use the sessions, and implement new protected routes to showcase secure sign on.

 After we cover the main parts of the project throughout the series, we will be implementing additional features, such as CSRF mitigation and password reset.
 We're sticking to the basic authentication, for now, so let's get started!